 MJP Law does not use personal data for marketing based organisations.

 Access to all office computers is password protected and the passwords are changed every 90 days.
 When a member of staff leaves the firm their password will immediately be changed in accordance with MJP Law leavers process.

 GDPR means that MJP Law must:-

 - provide an individual with access to all personal information held on them

-The legislation places a responsibility on every data controller to process any personal data in accordance with the eight principles.
-Detailed guidance on how to comply with these principles can be found by following this link to the ICO’s website (www.ico.org.uk) In order to comply with its obligations MJP Law undertakes to adhere to the eight principles.
+The legislation places a responsibility on every data controller to process any personal data in accordance with it’s principles.
+Detailed guidance on how to comply with these principles can be found by following this link to the ICO’s website (https://ico.org.uk/) In order to comply with its obligations MJP Law undertakes to adhere to it’s principles.

 This policy will be updated as necessary to reflect best practice or future amendments made to the General Data Protection Regulation (GDPR) May 2018 and Data Protection Act 2018.